 Remember when we said that manufacturers always size differently?
-A man who fits a medium in one company may be an XL in another!
+A man who fits a medium in one piece of corporate apparel may be an XL in another!

 The thing to do is to re-measure (step 1) if you’ve had any change in size at all.
 Then, look at the manufacturer’s guidelines again for the next order.

 Now, if the manufacturer’s products do not fit their own published guidelines, you can send things back for replacement.

 If you didn’t measure, you might get stuck with something that doesn’t fit.